 Gliffy is not just another wireframing tool; it is way more than that.
 Gliffy lets you create Network diagrams, complicated technical drawings, flowcharts, UML diagrams and more.
 Its intuitive interface allows you to create compelling diagrams in a matter of few minutes.

-Transforming your ideas into a workable prototype that people can actually use and share their valuable feedback is a time consuming task.
+Transforming your ideas into a workable prototype that people can actually use and share their valuable feedback is a time-consuming task.
 POP is here to help you out.
-With this tool, you will be able to build prototype right away without going through the rigorous and time consuming process of doing it manually.
+With this tool, you will be able to build prototype right away without going through the rigorous and time-consuming process of doing it manually.

 The idea behind these tools is to create two versions of a page and then test them to figure out which version performs better.
 Conversion rates, Average Time Spent on Page etc. are some of the metrics that you can use to judge the performance of a web page.

 Unsure if you are designing the project users expect to see?
 Within this A/B testing tool you can ask any question you like and get a real response.
 This tool offers a useful feature – debates.
-You can embed design debated on your website to get users involved into your design process.
+You can embed design debated on your website to get users involved in your design process.
 Also, you can create private debates and share them with friends only.

 This is a simple yet immensely powerful tool and which makes A/B testing a piece of cake with.
 It also allows you to do Multivariate Testing and Split URL Testing.
 Segmentable Reports and Revenue Analysis are also available with Visual Website Optimizer.

 This is a trusted A/B testing tool that allows users to run a test without getting much involved in its technicalities.
 Its code-free visual editor is a big hit among marketers.